cheomanigua/webdevdocs/content/devops/kubernetes.md

 For this tutorial you need to install **Vagrant** and **Virtual Box** in your local machine.

-We'll generate three virtual machines using a *Vagrantfile* which will instantiate the VMs with *Docker* installed, and *selinux* and *firewalld* disabled.
-Another file will be need for the *Vagrantfile* to succeed: *playbook_centos_install_docker.yaml*
+We'll generate three virtual machines with Centos 7.6 installed using a *Vagrantfile*.

+Also, in the three VMs, will install *Docker*, and disable *selinux* and *firewalld* using this file: *playbook_centos_install_docker.yaml*

-1. Get config files:
+1. Get the files:

 ```
 mkdir MyCluster && cd MyCluster